Living with fear: Vegas shooting survivor, wife march on

 Gilman grabbed her wife's hand and told her she was freaking out, "but it was too late."

-"I was hyperventilating, and I ended up laying on the ground," Gilman said.
+"I was hyperventilating, and I ended up laying on the ground," said Gilman.

 Correa is struggling with her own trauma.
 She was at the Route 91 Harvest Festival in Vegas with Gilman when a lone gunman busted out the windows of his 32nd-floor hotel room and launched an 11-minute barraged of gunfire on the crowd below.